Monthly HVAC Maintenance Checklist

 When we say batteries, we mean the ones in your thermostat.
 If a thermostat’s battery runs out, it could be at the least annoying and at worst, alarming.
 Your thermostat talks to the entire HVAC system and tells it what to do.
 If the batteries aren’t fully functioning, you could be in for a rude, or cold, awakening one morning.
 While you’re at it, consider checking the batteries in your smoke and carbon monoxide detectors.
 It’s always better to err on the side of caution.

 Something that many homeowners overlook when conducting monthly HVAC maintenance are the refrigerant lines.
 These lines move refrigerant from the air conditioner to the outdoor condenser.
 These lines should have insulation around them to prevent condensation and water damage.
 Don’t forget to do a quick visual inspection of these lines to see if any of the insulation is damaged.

 Five: Put Moore Home Services on Speed Dial

 As part of your monthly HVAC maintenance, consider saving our phone number.
 If you’re experiencing any problems with your pluming, heating, or air conditioning, our expert technicians are here to help.
-Moore Home Services is a Diamond Certified company proudly serving the Sacramento, Santa Rosa, and surrounding communities.
+Moore Home Services is a Diamond Certified company proudly serving Santa Rosa, Marin County, and surrounding communities.
 If you have a question, or want to request an appointment, reach out to our friendly call center representatives, or schedule a visit online.